TLX542/limbus_auto_play/readme.md

 ## 🆘 Need More Help?

+### Using the GUI for Troubleshooting:
+1. ✅ **Settings Tab**: Enable debug logging
+2. ✅ **Control Tab**: Watch real-time status messages
+3. ✅ **Log Tab**: View detailed debug information
+4. ✅ **Display Tab**: Verify monitor and resolution settings
+5. ✅ **Settings Tab**: Adjust detection parameters as needed

 ### Before Asking for Help:
+1. ✅ Use the built-in Log tab to view debug information
-1. ✅ Try the troubleshooting steps above
+2. ✅ Try different settings using the Settings tab
-2. ✅ Enable debug logging and check `log.txt`
+3. ✅ Check Display tab for scaling recommendations
-3. ✅ Make sure all files are in the same folder
+4. ✅ Ensure all files are in the same folder
-4. ✅ Verify your settings.ini file is correct

 ### When Reporting Issues:
 - **Include your Windows version** and screen resolution
-- **Attach your log.txt file** (if debug logging is enabled)
+- **Use Log tab** to copy relevant debug information
+- **Screenshot the GUI** showing your settings
 - **Describe exactly what happens** vs what you expected
-- **List any error messages** you see
+- **List any error messages** shown in the GUI

 ---